klingj3/subreddit_suggester/README.md

 [Click here to see it in action](http://159.89.246.81/)

 This is a recommendation engine for subreddits based on the subreddits to which the user's last 300 comments and 100 posts were submitted.
-In order to achieve this, these histories were pulled for 200,000 users through the reddit API, and a model in Keras was trained on one-hot-encoded vectors of each user's group of subreddits to establish the relationships between subreddits.
+In order to achieve this, these histories were pulled for 200,000 users through the reddit API, and a model in Keras was trained on vectors of each user's group of subreddits to establish the relationships between subreddits.

 ![](docs/example.gif)